arandomdev/DyldExtractorC/README.md

 Extract Binaries from Apple's Dyld Shared Cache to be useful in a disassembler.

 This is a alternative version of the main project [DyldExtractor](https://github.com/arandomdev/DyldExtractor).
 Changing the language to c++ allows copying Apple's code for better output.
 Though for now, the main version should be used.

+This tool requires the host machine to use Little Endian, but that shouldn't affect anyone.